Admission & Financial Aid

 The average total financial aid package, including federal and state grants, work-study and low-interest loans, awarded to new freshmen was $34,800.

-The University awarded four full-tuition scholarships to President's Honor Scholars.
+The University awarded five full-tuition scholarships to freshman President's Honor Scholars and one full-tuition scholarship to a transfer President's Honor Scholar.